microsoft/vscode-dev-containers/containers/R/README.md

 ## Summary

-*Perform statistical computing using R language on linux.
-Includes R installed and needed extensions*
+*Perform statistical computing using the R language on Linux.
+Includes R and needed extensions.*

 | Metadata | Value |
 |----------|-------|